CrowdStrike/monorepo-next/README.md

-                                  monorepo dev dep change or manually bumping an external dev dep, don't count it towards a package change.     [boolean] [default: false] --scripts                       Provide scripts to execute for lifecycle events (prebump, precommit, etc.,)
+                                  monorepo dev dep change or manually bumping an external dev dep, don't count it towards a package change.     [boolean] [default: false] --clean-up-after-failed-push    If there's already a new commit on the remote, clean up the commit and tags that won't be used                [boolean] [default: false] --scripts                       Provide scripts to execute for lifecycle events (prebump, precommit, etc.,)
                                                                    [default: {}]